rdv0011/washbasin-recessed-spotlight/README.md

 ![Lisght diffuser back](light_diffuser_installed_back.jpeg)
 ![Light diffuser front](light_diffuser_installed_front.jpeg)

-Remove the old halogen transformer and associated wires and replace it with a new 12V LED transformer in the vanity unit.
+Remove the old halogen transformer and associated wires and replace it with a new 12V LED transformer in the washbasin furniture.
 Install the LED spotlight into the furniture and connect the wires.
 To connect two spotlights to one transformer, you can use a 2 to 4 splitter.
 [Wrire splitter](https://www.wish.com/search/wire%20splitter/product/6412b6e2b64cc73cb05a2703?source=search&position=14)

 The wire layout inside a washbasin furniture